factorypreset/cowan/README.rst

 2. Configure source raster files

 Open source_files.py.
 This defines a list called SOURCE_FILES.
-Each element in the list is a dictionary represents one fuzzified raster file, and has the following members (i.e. key/value pairs):
+Each element in the list is a dictionary representing one fuzzified raster file, and having the following members (i.e. key/value pairs):

   * name: an arbitrary name
   * file_name: name of the raster file on your file system
   * overlay: name of the fuzzy overlay method to be used.
 Currently supports 'SUM' and 'AND'.
 Possibly others too, but they are untested.
   * invert: a flag indicating whether the fuzzified raster should be inverted prior to processing.
-This is useful in cases where desirable values are 0 rather than 1.
+This is useful in cases where ideal values are 0 rather than 1.

 3. Configure scenarios